 Occupational therapy is currently not implemented, due to the lack of space, so the only solution appears to be the construction of a support building within the hospital perimeter, because the only common room at the Unit is the dining room.
-This situation remained until the project completion (see Appendix, recommendation 3 concerning the Unit in Nikšić).

-Since the Unit has central position in the hospital perimeter, during the first visit monitors heard the shocking fact that the hospital management encourages patients' stay indoors, i.e. not going out in the yard, to leave a better impression on various delegations and guests entering the main and largest part of the hospital complex.
+Since the Unit has central position in the hospital perimeter, monitors heard the shocking fact that the hospital management encourages patients' stay indoors, i.e. not going out in the yard, to leave a better impression on various delegations and guests entering the main and largest part of the hospital complex.
 It is necessary to allow daily stay in the fresh air to patients in the locked wards too (including on weekends, without exceptions).
 Space for walking must be covered, so that there are no excuses in terms of inclement weather for keeping the patients indoors.
 From discussions with the staff monitors came to the conclusion that staff are not familiar with this obligation.
 Monitors were informed of the examples that staff occasionally allow patients longer stay in the fresh air, but as an act of goodwill.
 Patients themselves have stated that occasionally they spend time outdoors, but not on a daily basis.
-Unit arrangement during the first visit did not allow patients to stay outside in the case of inclement weather.
-This situation remained until the end of the project implementation, as patients stay in the fresh air is still conditioned by the weather (see Appendix, recommendation 3 concerning the Unit in Nikšić).
+Current Unit arrangement does not allow patients to stay outside in the case of inclement weather.